The-Promethean-Society/Skillforge_prime/CONTRIBUTION_1.md

 2. Contributor Compensation (Incentivized Model)

 The Skillforge Prime project operates on an incentivized model.
 While compensation is not a legal guarantee under the MIT license, we utilize a transparent, merit-based system to reward value.
+(See CONTRIBUTIONS.md)

 A. Bounty and Token Rewards